Types of socialism: Democratic socialism

-Democratic socialism is a broad political movement that seeks to propagate the ideals of socialism within the context of a democratic system, as was done by Western social democrats, who popularized democratic socialism as a label to criticize the perceived authoritarian or non-democratic socialist development in the East, during the 19th and 20th centuries.
+Democratic socialism is a political movement that seeks to propagate the ideals of socialism within the context of a democratic system.
+Western social democrats popularized democratic socialism as a label to criticize the perceived authoritarian or non-democratic socialist development in the East during the 19th and 20th centuries.
 In this sense, democratic socialism is closely related to social democracy and in some accounts are identical; other accounts stress differences, while maintaining that they are not mutually exclusive and can be compatible.
 Many democratic socialists support the system of social democracy as a road to reform of the capitalist system, while others support more revolutionary change in society to establish socialist goals.
-In the former sense, social democracy is considered to be more centrist and is more concerned of gradual improvements of the capitalist system, the mixed economy, and the welfare state, while some more radical social democrats, who describe themselves as democratic socialists, support a more anti-capitalist reformism, or through more radical evolutionary means, including revolutionary means.
+In the former sense, social democracy is considered to be more centrist and more concerned with gradual improvements of the capitalist system, the mixed economy, and the welfare state, while some more radical social democrats, who describe themselves as democratic socialists, support a more anti-capitalist reformism or more radical evolutionary means, including revolutionary means.

-Modern democratic socialists and social democrats both advocate the concept of the welfare state, at least to the extent that it protects and promotes the economic and social well-being of its citizens, including those unable to minimally provide for a good life.
-Whereas some modern social democrats view are more concern to gradually improve the welfare state, irrespective of any hierarchies of power that may persist following welfare reforms, which can and have been reversed by capital after the breakdown of the post-war compromise with labor, many modern democratic socialists view it as a means to an egalitarian end.
-Democratic socialists are also committed to the ideas of the redistribution of wealth and power as well as social ownership of certain industries, concepts which are considered to be abandoned by Third Way social democrats.
+Modern democratic socialists and social democrats both advocate the concept of the welfare state, to the extent that it protects and promotes the economic and social well-being of its citizens, including those unable to minimally provide for a good life.
+Whereas some modern social democrats are concerned with gradually improving the welfare state, irrespective of any hierarchies of power that may persist following welfare reforms, many modern democratic socialists view this as a means to an egalitarian end.
+Democratic socialists are committed to the ideas of the redistribution of wealth and power as well as social ownership of certain industries, concepts which are considered to be abandoned by Third Way social democrats.
 Highlighting this difference, contemporary advocates of the democratic socialist model have criticized the modern Third Way social democratic approach of a welfare state if it is not adequately providing socioeconomic welfare programs at the universal level.